Diploma Programme (DP)

 As part of their final assessment, students give an internally assessed oral presentation of about 10 minutes and write an essay of 1,200 to 1,600 words that is assessed externally by the IBO.

-Creativity, Action, Service (CAS) encourages students to be involved in artistic pursuits, sports and community service work, thus fostering students’ awareness and appreciation of life outside the academic arena.
+Creativity, Activity, Service (CAS) encourages students to be involved in artistic pursuits, sports and community service work, thus fostering students’ awareness and appreciation of life outside the academic arena.
 CAS recognizes the fact that important educational experiences take place outside the classroom and offers a perfect complement to the demands of the academic programme.
 Participation in CAS activities helps students to develop a greater level of self awareness, increase their understanding of the needs of others, improve their skills in communication, develop their own individual talents, and learn how to work cooperatively with others.

 Students are expected to be involved in CAS activities each week during the two years of the Diploma Programme and are encouraged to reflect on their CAS activities on a regular basis.